Earn up to 100,000 bonus points plus new perks with these Southwest credit card offers | CNN Underscored

 New Southwest credit card perks

-Aside from earning a massive number of points from the sign-up bonuses, Southwest credit cards also come with other benefits for Southwest flyers, and new perks have now been added to all five of the Southwest credit cards.
+Aside from earning a massive number of points from the sign-up bonuses, Southwest credit cards also come with other benefits for Southwest flyers, and new perks have now been added to all five Southwest cards.
 If you expect to fly the airline regularly in 2022, you may find some of them to be extremely useful.

 • Yearly anniversary points